 Bullying and harassment

-We don't allow actions that facilitate or promote content that advocates hate or violence against groups of people based on their race or ethnic origin, religion, disability, gender, age, nationality, veteran status, sexual orientation, or gender identity.
+We don't allow apps that facilitate or promote content that advocates hate or violence against groups of people based on their race or ethnic origin, religion, disability, gender, age, nationality, veteran status, sexual orientation, or gender identity.

 Actions that facilitate or promote near-hate negativity towards a protected group are prohibited.
 This includes actions that make inflammatory or excessively negative statements about: